rails/thor/website/content/index.markdown

 ---

 <header>
 Thor is a toolkit for building powerful command-line interfaces.
-It is used in Bundler, Vagrant, Rails, and
+It is used in Bundler, Vagrant, Rails and others.
-<a href="http://gemfamily.info/gems/thor">197 other gems</a>.
 </header>

 # Getting Started